 Do you know just by paying your monthly mortgage bi-weekly, you can save a lot of time and money?
-When we take and pay a long-term loan (like home mortgages), our most of the payments go to pay the interest of the loan.
+When we take and pay a long-term loan (like home mortgages), most of the payments go to pay the interest of the loan.
 If we can pay a good earlier (at the initial stage of the loan) amount of the principal, we will save a good chunk of money and time.
+In this article, you will get a biweekly mortgage calculator with extra payments in Excel.
+The free template is very useful.

 Bi-weekly is a period of 14 days.
 If you pay the loan with the bi-weekly schedule, your total number of payments in a year will be 26 (26 x 14 days = 364 days).
 If you pay with the monthly schedule, you will pay 12 times a year.